awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-pspnet-eng.md

 ![Figure 3.
 Illustration of global average pooling.](../../.gitbook/assets/61/global_avg_pooling.png)

 Spatial pyramid pooling was widely used where spatial statistics provide a good descriptor for overall scene interpretation. **Spatial Pyramid Pooling network[7]** further enhances the ability.
+In order to feed certain size of feature map into fully connected layer, fixed size of images was used as input to convolutional layer.
+In other words, input images were cropped and warped to produce fixed size of images, which leads to a huge loss of spatial and global information of images.
+In [7], spatial pyramid pooling was used before fully connected layer so that prior convolutional layer can take any size of input images, thus providing full context information of images.

 ### Idea